50 Things About Betrayal Trauma | BTR.ORG

 Accountability

-Taking responsibility for actions by acknowledging the abuse, working diligently to change behavior with a qualified abuse specialist, and doing the incredibly hard work that Lundy Bancroft describes as “living amends”.
+Taking responsibility for actions by acknowledging the abuse, working diligently to change behavior , and doing the incredibly hard work that Lundy Bancroft describes as “living amends”.

-An abuser’s partner and/or children are never responsible for any aspect of the abuser’s decisions or behaviors.
+An abuser’s wife and/or children are never responsible for any aspect of the abuser’s decisions or behaviors.
 She cannot cause, cure, or control it.

-Long-term accountability (current research indicates 3-5 years) paired with an appropriate abuse intervention program can be a sign of recovery for the abuser.
-However, short-term bursts of accountability are part of the abuse cycle, used to groom the partner.
+Long-term accountability (current research indicates 3-5 years) can be a sign of change for the abuser.
+However, short-term bursts of accountability are manipulation used to trap the victim.

 Acting Out

-Abusers who identify themselves as “sex addicts” act out when they commit infidelity against their partner whether with another living person, themselves (through masturbation), virtually, or through fantasy.
+Abusers who identify themselves as “sex addicts” “act out” when they commit infidelity against their wife whether with another living person, themselves (through masturbation), virtually, or through fantasy.
+At BTR.ORG, we see any acting out as abuse.

 Addict Brain or Addict Fog

-In the CSAT community, Addict Brain/Fog refers to a period of emotional withdrawal by the abuser, directed toward his partner and/or children.
+In the CSAT community, Addict Brain/Fog refers to a period of emotional withdrawal or overt emotional or psychological abuse by the abuser, directed toward his partner and/or children.

-However, this practice strategy of withholding truth, affection, attention, and focus from his partner and/or children is extremely destructive emotional and psychological abuse.
+At BTR.ORG, we view withholding truth, affection, attention, and focus from his wife and/or children to use pornography or have an affair as extremely destructive emotional and psychological abuse.

 Attachment Therapy

-This form of therapy causes secondary trauma to victims of abusers because it places blame upon the partner of the abuser, basing the actions of the abuser on the premise that his abusive decisions are a result of attachment issues.
+This form of therapy causes secondary trauma to victims of abuse because it places blame upon the victim.
+The theory submits that his abuse is a result of attachment issues, and so a healthy attachment could cure him.

 Betrayal Trauma

-Betrayal Trauma is the devastating result of a woman being abused by her spouse or partner’s infidelity (including pornography use) and the co-existing and related lies, manipulation, gaslighting, emotional and psychological abuse, and sexual coercion.
+Betrayal Trauma is the devastating result of a woman being abused by her husband’s infidelity (including pornography use) and the related lies, manipulation, gaslighting, emotional and psychological abuse, and sexual coercion.
 Sufferers of Betrayal Trauma experience emotional, psychological, physical, and spiritual symptoms that disrupt daily life.
-Healing from Betrayal Trauma is possible only if the abuse is stopped (setting strong boundaries to separate herself from any abuse), and she is surrounded by a strong, nurturing support system. the sufferer is surrounded by a strong support system.
+Healing from Betrayal Trauma is possible only if she separates herself from the abuse, and is surrounded by a strong, nurturing support system.

 Blame-shifting